Back to Library

 21

-Act of a child above seven and under twelve years of age of immature understanding.
+Act of a child above seven and under twelve of immature understanding

 22